 As more intelligent and conscious aircraft enter service, aircraft and support systems are also becoming more intelligent.
 The future of aviation increasingly points towards electric and hydrogen-powered technologies, autonomous flying taxis and space commercialisation.
 These new realities will require leaders with digital skills to innovate solutions towards sustainability and efficiency in aviation.

 The MSc in Aviation Digital Technology Management develops professionals with the ability to innovate and apply digital technology in the aerospace industry.
-The course adds the digital component to aeronautical engineering graduates and will enable you to expand from the design and manufacture foci of established aeronautical engineering programmes to the wider aviation industry opportunities.
+The course gives graduates from aeronautical and engineering backgrounds the digital skills and capabilities required to develop a career that goes beyond design and manufacture, and will open up wider aviation industry opportunities.

 Overview